Lisbon: Neighborhoods

 Locally, Lisbon's inhabitants may commonly refer to the spaces of Lisbon in terms of historic Bairros de Lisboa (neighbourhoods).
 These communities have no clearly defined boundaries and represent distinctive quarters of the city that have in common a historical culture, similar living standards, and identifiable architectural landmarks, as exemplified by the Bairro Alto, Alfama, Chiado, and so forth.

 Alcântara

+Alcântara is situated along the northern bank of the Tagus River, between the parishes of Belém to the west and Estrela to the east.
+Its proximity to both the city centre and the riverside makes it a well-connected and popular area for both locals and tourists.
 Although today it is quite central, it was once a mere suburb of Lisbon, comprising mostly farms and country estates of the nobility with their palaces.
-In the 16th century, there was a brook there which the nobles used to promenade in their boats.
-During the late 19th century, Alcântara became a popular industrial area, with many small factories and warehouses.
+Amongst the palaces found in the neighbourhood the most notable are: